 Brette: You need to consult with your attorney because it depends how the payments are labeled in your order or settlement.

 Theresa's Question: My husband & I filed for a divorce.
 We are also going through financial troubles.
 He wants to file joint bankruptcy and I do not want to file joint bankruptcy.
 Do I have to file a joint bankruptcy with him?

 Brette's Answer: He can't force to you to agree to bankruptcy if you don't wish to.
-I would suggest you talk to an attorney to determine what would be in your best interest.
+A lawyer can help determine what would be in your best interest.

 Sheila's Question: My ex-husband agreed in our divorce to make payments on a credit card in my name that he used while we were married.
 He has not made a payment in 3 months.
 He has declared bankruptcy.
 Is he in contempt?

 Brette's Answer: Property settlements are not dischargeable in bankruptcy, so you can still seek redress from him for these payments. » Return to top

 Awbrey Asks: My ex-husband was ordered by the judge to pay off the car and transfer the title to my name once the car is paid off.
 He stopped paying on the car and it was repossessed.
 At our status hearing, I informed the judge of this and told him that my ex had not made his $300 a month payment in five months.
 The judge gave a judgment in my favor for the amount of $1500 to be paid on a date two months from then.
 Can I take the judgment to his bank and have the money removed from his account if he does not make payment by the deadline?

 Brette's Answer: No you have to follow your state procedure for collecting on a judgment which means going back to court for enforcement.